 Doesn’t protect butter from light

 This minimalistic butter keeper, made completely of mouth-blown glass in Portugal, holds more than any other option we found: 1 full cup or 2 sticks of butter.
 It would be perfect for a large family or those who go through butter quickly.
-While the transparent glass is handy for monitoring how much butter or water is left in it—and reminding you to change the water every few days—it also potentially exposes the butter to light, which is one of the things that can make it go bad more quickly, so this crock would need to be kept in a dark spot, away from direct sunlight.
+While the transparent glass is handy for monitoring how much butter or water is left in it—and reminding you to change the water every few days—it also potentially exposes the butter to light, which is one of the things that can make it go bad more quickly.
+Therefore, this crock would need to be kept in a dark spot, away from direct sunlight.
 On the upside, however, it is dishwasher safe.

-Best Marble: Crate & Barrel French Kitchen Marble Butter Keeper
+Crate & Barrel French Kitchen Marble Butter Keeper

 Keeps butter cool